minad/intro/README.md

 List of design decisions:

-* Simplicity: Everything is in one file (Unfortunately we need Intro.Trustworthy for Safe Haskell)
+* Keep everything at one place (There are one two source files, we need Intro.Trustworthy for Safe Haskell)
 * Conservative extension over the base Prelude
 * Rely only on very common external libraries
 * Avoid writing custom functions